 A combination of immigration and a growing tech industry has brought a large number of new Toronto residents to the city anxiously seeking rental homes.
 That includes tech companies such as Uber, Microsoft, and Pinterest, to name a few.

-According to the Huffington Post, Toronto is the fastest-growing metropolis in North America.
+Toronto is the fastest-growing metropolis in North America.
 Between July 2017 and July 2018 the city had 77,435 new residents.

 For a one-bedroom apartment in Toronto, the average rent is $2,259 per month.
 That is more than enough to help you pay down your mortgage when you invest in a rental unit.
 Much to the horror of affordable housing advocates, the Ford government has also scrapped rent control for new units across Ontario.
 Although this does not bode well for renters, landlords have something to celebrate.

 The real estate market in Toronto should be looked at as a long-term investment.
 It provides a tangible asset, compared to something such as stocks.
 When the real estate market takes a few dips here and there, it’s just a matter of time before it begins to climb again.

 As long as you have good advice from a real estate agent on where to buy properties in Toronto with the best potential for earnings and fair market value, real estate offers a low-risk, high-return option.
 As well, should you choose to rent your property, you generate cash flow when someone else pays your mortgage.